Towards Semantic Equivalence of Tokenization in Multimodal LLM: Ethic Statement

 \section{Ethic Statement}

 This work aims to build semantic equivalence tokenization to segment input images into semantic complete tokens to enhance the MLLMs in vision understanding, generation, segmentation, and editing capabilities.
-Here we discuss all the possible potential impacts of the proposed MLLM, \textsc{Setokim}.
+Here we discuss all the possible potential impacts of \textbf{\textsc{Setokim}}.

-\paragraph{Use of Generative Content} The \textsc{Setokim}, limited by the quantity of fine-tuning data and the quality of the base models, may generate some low-quality content.
+\paragraph{Use of Generative Content} The \textbf{\textsc{Setokim}}, limited by the quantity of fine-tuning data and the quality of the base models, may generate some low-quality content.
 Also, as a generative model, the LLM will produce hallucinated content in multimodal formats that may be harmful to society.
 We have reminded users to interpret the results with caution.
 Anyone who uses this LLM should obey the rules in a license.
 And also commercial use of our system is not allowed.

 \paragraph{Data Privacy and Security} Our research utilizes datasets that are either publicly available or collected with explicit consent.
 We adhere to strict data privacy and security protocols to protect the information and ensure it is used solely for this research.